Oceane-Kolau/Oceane-Kolau/README.md

 <h3 align="center">A passionate frontend developer from Paris</h3>
 I like building full-stack web applications.

-- 😄 Pronouns: She/Her
+- 👉 Pronouns: She/Her

-- 🔭 I’m currently working on **Diving News - blog for scuba diving**
+- 🔭 I’m currently working on **Diving News, a blog for scuba diving, and Photoshare, a photographer's portfolio**

-- 🌱 I’m currently learning **React, NextJs**
+- 🌱 Currently learning **React, NextJs**

 - 👩‍💻 All of my projects are available at [https://oceane-kolau.tech](https://oceane-kolau.tech)